 Is ad tech a force for integration?

-This morning, I published an article in Ad Age called "Why ad tech is the worst thing that ever happened to advertising."
-The gist of the story was that ad tech provides us with great tools, but that the way they have been implemented has left a mess in their wake that has negative impacts on both marketers and consumers.
+This morning, I published an article in Ad Age called "" The gist of the story was that ad tech provides us with great tools, but that the way they have been implemented has left a mess in their wake that has negative impacts on both marketers and consumers.

 Someone reached out to me to ask, "what's the solution?"